aerocyber/osmata-spec/README.md

 # omio specification

-This repository contains information about omio file format and a validator for omio format compatibility.
+This repository contains information about omio file format usd by Sitemarker.

 ## About omio

 Osmata stores all the osmations (technical name of bookmarks in Osmata) in a file with the extension `.omio`.

-This is version **3.0.0**
+This is version **4.0.0**

 ## License